igully/DOS/README.md

 |`FASTOPEN`|Helps to clarify the usage of CONFIG.SYS FASTOPEN statement.
 For DR-DOS and its sibblings.
 |`HISTORY`|Helps to clarify the usage of CONFIG.SYS HISTORY statement.
 For DR-DOS and its sibblings.
 |`SANE`|All-in-one safe reboot and shutdown with BIOS password reset, drive parking and DOS stabilization.
+|`SEL`|Artificially sets the DOS return code (errorlevel) to a specified value.
+Useful for batch files.

 With_Others:
 -----------